Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-great-bustairs/chapter-1.md

 weight: 1
 ---

 Usually Eeris, goddess of nature, swung by with good news and a friendly smile.
 But not this time.
-Wooden blocks filled with symbols hung from her giraffe neck, thanks to necklace of leaves.
+Wooden blocks filled with symbols hung from her giraffe neck, thanks to a necklace of leaves.
 She waited in the expansive flower field near the Nightriver until she had everyone's attention.

 Her voice sounded like a song that was probably still audible in other lands.